 Source of vitamin B12

-Like folic acid, it also causes anemia.
-It can be easily treated by supplements or foods sources that contain high levels of vitamin B12.
+Like folic acid, the deficiency also causes anemia.
+It can be easily treated by supplements or food sources that contain high levels of vitamin B12.
 The food sources which contain a huge amount of B12 are,

 - Beef, liver, and chicken